edenbrln/igo-labor-dashboard/README.md

 Dongju — M.Sc.
 Data Science candidate at Pusan National University, background in International Relations

-This project is part of an ongoing portfolio combining data science methods with international organization labour market applications, designed for review by HR and workforce planning teams at international organizations.
+This project is part of an ongoing portfolio combining data science methods with international organization labour market applications.